Scam

-A scam, or a confidence trick, is an attempt to defraud a person or group after first gaining their trust.
+A scam, or a confidence trick (shortened to con), is an attempt to defraud a person or group after first gaining their trust.
 Confidence tricks exploit victims using a combination of the victim's credulity, naivety, compassion, vanity, confidence, irresponsibility, and greed.
 Researchers have defined confidence tricks as "a distinctive species of fraudulent conduct ... intending to further voluntary exchanges that are not mutually beneficial", as they "benefit con operators at the expense of their victims (the 'marks')".

 Terminology

 Other terms for "scam" include confidence trick, con, con game, confidence game, confidence scheme, ripoff, stratagem, finesse, grift, hustle, bunko, bunco, swindle, flimflam, gaffle, and bamboozle.

 The perpetrator is often referred to as a scammer, confidence man, con man, con artist, grifter, hustler, or swindler.
-The intended victims are known as marks, suckers, stooges, mugs, rubes, or gulls (from the word gullible).
+The intended victims are known as marks, suckers, stooges, mugs, rubes, or gulls.
 When accomplices are employed, they are known as shills.

 Length

 A short con or small con is a fast swindle that takes just minutes, possibly seconds.
-It typically aims to rob the victim of their money or other valuables that they carry on their person or are guarding.
+It typically aims to rob the victim of their money or other valuables they carry on their person or guard.
 A long con or big con (also, chiefly in British English, long game) is a scam that unfolds over several days or weeks; it may involve a team of swindlers, and even props, sets, extras, costumes, and scripted lines.
-It aims to rob the victim of a huge amount of money or other valuables, often by getting them to empty out banking accounts and borrow from family members.
+It aims to rob the victim of a huge amount of money or other valuables, often by getting them to empty out bank accounts and borrow from family members.